cheefoo/chief/README.md

 ## Overview
 This is an end-to-end [AWS Kinesis Streams](https://aws.amazon.com/kinesis/streams/)  applications simulating a Just In Time Manufacturer of clothes utilizing Robo-Tailors.

-The company “Chief Inc” is a “Just In Time” manufacturer of clothes on Demand and it prides itself on been able to complete a customer’s order within 24 hours.
+The company "Chief Inc" is a "Just In Time" manufacturer of clothes on Demand and it prides itself on been able to complete a customer’s order within 24 hours.
 Customers of Chief Inc. can either submit their orders online by choosing the material, the design type from a list of templates as well as their sizes or go to a store and choose a custom design and custom sizes for their order.
 An order submitted online looks like below:
-{“id”:”123”, “gender”:”M”, “size”:”L”,”material”:”Linen”, “design”: “Aqua”}
+{"id":"123", "gender":"M", "size":"L","material":"Linen", "design": "Aqua"}

 An order submitted at a store can look like below
-{{“id”:”433”, “gender”:”F”, “size”: {“bust”:”22”, “weight”:”140”, “hip”:”50”, waist:”22”}}
+{{"id":"433", "gender":"F", "size": {"bust":"22", "weight":"140", "hip":"50", waist:"22"}}
-,”material”:”cotton”, “design”: “custom”}
+,"material":"cotton", "design": "custom"}

 Design Reference Table
-{“gender”:”male”, “type”:[“aqua”,”black”,”visor”,”repeat”,”peculiar”]}
+{"gender":"male", "type":["aqua","black","visor","repeat","peculiar"]}
-{“gender”:”female”, “type”:[“tourquiose”,”velvet”,”remebrance”,”relax”,”awesome”]}
+{"gender":"female", "type":["tourquiose","velvet","remebrance","relax","awesome"]}

 Once the orders are submitted, the company will like the orders to be routed to robot-tailors that will handle jobs in real-time.
 Chief Inc. does not keep any inventory of materials in his factory.
 Chief Inc has 4 robo-factories situated in each geographical zone in the US and 50 stores in the United States.